peldax/SimplePHPGallery/README.md

 Feel free to use or contribute.

-## How to use
+## How to set

 1. Download the sources and upload them to your server.
 2. Create a directory named "cache" (for cached thumbnails) and "album" (for your images) in the same folder.
 3. Copy your pictures/directories into the "album" folder.

+## How to customize

+1. Style your gallery in stylesheet.css.
-4. In the index.php, change HTML elements such as head and footer to your needs.
+2. Change HTML elements such as head and footer to your needs in index.php.
+3. Customize your error page in error.php.

 ## Other Contributors

-[Jiří Fatka](https://github.com/NTSFka) - script for image thumbnail's.
+[Jiří Fatka](https://github.com/NTSFka) - script for image thumbnails.

 ## Changelog